MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 * An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 * An Azure Machine Learning workspace.
-For steps for creating a workspace, see [Create the workspace](../quickstart-create-resources.md#create-the-workspace).
+For steps for creating a workspace, see [Create the workspace](quickstart-create-resources.md#create-the-workspace).

 * An Azure Machine Learning compute instance.
 For steps for creating a compute instance, see [Create a compute instance](quickstart-create-resources.md#create-a-compute-instance).

 ---

-* A user account that has one of the following Azure role-based access control (Azure RBAC) roles:
+* A user account that has at least one of the following Azure role-based access control (Azure RBAC) roles:

   * An Owner role for the Azure Machine Learning workspace
   * A Contributor role for the Azure Machine Learning workspace
-  * A custom role that has been assigned `Microsoft.MachineLearningServices/workspaces/onlineEndpoints/*` permissions
+  * A custom role that has `Microsoft.MachineLearningServices/workspaces/onlineEndpoints/*` permissions

-  For more information, see [Manage access to an Azure Machine Learning workspace](how-to-assign-roles.md).
+  For more information, see [Manage access to Azure Machine Learning workspaces](how-to-assign-roles.md).

 * For monitoring an Azure Machine Learning managed online endpoint or Kubernetes online endpoint:

   * A model that's deployed to the Azure Machine Learning online endpoint.
 Managed online endpoints and Kubernetes online endpoints are supported.
 For instructions for deploying a model to an Azure Machine Learning online endpoint, see [Deploy and score a machine learning model by using an online endpoint](how-to-deploy-online-endpoints.md).

   * Data collection enabled for your model deployment.
 You can enable data collection during the deployment step for Azure Machine Learning online endpoints.
-For more information, see [Collect production data from models deployed to a real-time endpoint](how-to-collect-production-data.md).
+For more information, see [Collect production data from models deployed for real-time inferencing](how-to-collect-production-data.md).

 * For monitoring a model that's deployed to an Azure Machine Learning batch endpoint or deployed outside Azure Machine Learning: